IT22052124/Cloud-Native-Food-Ordering-Delivery-System/order/README.md

 ## Order Status Values

-Restaurant orders can have the following status values:
+Orders can have the following status values:

 - `PLACED` - Order has been placed by customer
 - `CONFIRMED` - Order has been confirmed by restaurant